Section 506 IPC Punishment for Criminal Intimidation

 The first segment of Sec 506 of the Indian Penal Code, 1860 specifies that if a person is found guilty of criminal intimidation, he or she shall be penalized with a term of imprisonment of up to 2 years, a penalty, or both.

-If a person threatens to cause death, grave injury, or the damage of any property by fire, the criminal offence is penalized by imprisonment for a term up to 7 years, a penalty, or both.
+If a person threatens to cause death, grave injury, or damage to any property by fire, the criminal offence is penalized by imprisonment for a term of up to 7 years, a penalty, or both.

-If the parties reconcile and resolve the matter, and the complainant decides to withdrawn the accusations against the accused, the offence u/s 506 is a compoundable offence.
+If the parties reconcile and resolve the matter, and the complainant decides to withdraw the accusations against the accused, the offence u/s 506 is a compoundable offence.

 When a male threatens a woman with unchastity, the punishment is either imprisonment for a term that can extend up to seven years, a fine, or both.